Sophie Guellati-Salcedo, Ph.D.

 Animal and early human studies have associated lower butyrate levels with heightened stress sensitivity and depressive symptoms, though causality remains under investigation (Zhang et al., 2023).
 The emerging picture suggests a bidirectional relationship: the gut environment and emotional regulation appear to shape one another through overlapping immune and neuroendocrine pathways.

 From a health-psychology standpoint, these findings are not prescriptive but reflective.
-They invite a broader view of emotional well-being as part of a dynamic system—one where mental and microbial coherence may support one another over time.
+They invite a broader view of emotional well-being as part of a dynamic system—one where mental and microbial coherence may support one another over time, emphasizing the role of epigenetics in these interactions.

 Integrating Functional Medicine and Health Psychology

 Functional medicine and health psychology approach the same problem from different angles.
-Functional medicine examines the biological environment; health psychology explores the behavioral and emotional context that shapes it.
-When combined, they form a more complete picture of how healing occurs.
+While functional medicine examines the biological environment through the lens of epigenetics, health psychology explores the behavioral and emotional context that shapes it.
+When combined, they contribute to a more complete understanding of multidimensional healing and how it occurs.

-Rebuilding microbial diversity is not only a matter of biochemistry but also of lived experience.
-Stress management, consistent nourishment, emotional safety, and connection all shape the terrain that microbes inhabit.
-A calm, predictable internal environment supports both microbial balance and mental steadiness.
+Rebuilding microbial diversity involves not only biochemistry but also the lived experiences of individuals.
+Factors such as stress management, consistent nourishment, emotional safety, and connection all influence the terrain that microbes inhabit.
+A calm, predictable internal environment supports both microbial balance and mental steadiness, aligning with the principles of psychoneuroimmunology.

 A Living System Remembered